gngill/papper/README.md

 This is currently under development and I am running it as a Temporary Add-On.
 It can be packaged and made permanent as is.

 You can load the extension temporarily to test it before packaging it permanently.

 1. Open Firefox.
 2. In the address bar, type about:debugging and hit Enter.
 3. Click on “This Firefox” in the sidebar.
 4. Click the “Load Temporary Add-on…” button.
+5. Load manifest.json